Privatix/dapp-smart-contract/CONTRIBUTING.md

 ## Commit message
 > Describe your changes in imperative mood, e.g. "make xyzzy do frotz" instead of "[This patch] makes xyzzy do frotz" or "[I] changed xyzzy to do frotz", as if you are giving orders to the codebase to change its behavior.

+As is described at [Documentation/SubmittingPatches in the Git repo](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?id=HEAD#n133)

 ## Tests